ifgris/obsidian-local-backup/README.md

 > *To apply settings immediately, click the `Apply settings` button.*

-> *If you turn on interval backups, it is recommended to set a reasonable interval, e.g. >=10min, this plugin costs CPU resources and Disk I/O resources, backup frequently will cause lagging.*
+> *If you turn on interval backups, it is recommended to set a reasonable bakcup frequency, e.g. >=10min, this plugin costs CPU resources and Disk I/O resources, backup frequently will cause lagging.*

+> *For user who owns a vault with large size, it is recommended to close the interval backups and only do a backup on startup.*

 ### Run a local backup command